kakazzang/SI379_Final/README.md

 Usage
 Before using the application, you need to set up your own ChatGPT key.
 Follow these steps:

-The API key is located in this document: https://docs.google.com/document/d/1YfkuabBK65hPV5lqIYoqQNqkQGNtUS0-YHqfW1qxL34/edit?usp=sharing
+The API key, more description of the tools/ libraries utilized, and rationale of the project are located in this document: https://docs.google.com/document/d/1YfkuabBK65hPV5lqIYoqQNqkQGNtUS0-YHqfW1qxL34/edit?usp=sharing